Search for a target and usages within a project

 You can search for usages of a symbol in your whole project or in a scope that you set.
 WebStorm lists the search results in the Find tool window or in a popup, the pop can be used for quick navigation.

-To show the search results in the Find tool window, place the cursor at the symbol for which you want to find usages and select from the main menu or just press Alt+F7.
+To show the search results in the Find tool window, position the caret at the symbol for which you want to find usages and select from the main menu or just press Alt+F7.

 While in the Find tool window, you can use the Preview area to check the places where the usages were found, to see a call hierarchy for methods, data flow for fields, and so on.

-To show the search results in a popup, place the cursor at the symbol for which you want to find usages and select Find tool window.from the main menu or just press Ctrl+Alt+F7.
+To show the search results in a popup, position the caret at the symbol for which you want to find usages and select Find tool window.from the main menu or just press Ctrl+Alt+F7.
 Click to move the search results to the

 Manage the Find Usages scope